 |Funds may be available by the next business day||No co-signers allowed|

 What you need to know about LendingPoint personal loans

 Loans for people with fair credit

-LendingPoint considers loans to people with credit scores as low as 580.
+LendingPoint considers loans to people with fair credit.
 But the company says it looks at more than just your scores.
 It also considers your job and financial history, income and whether your credit is steadily improving.

 Potentially high interest rates and fees

 In general, the lower your credit scores, the higher your interest rate.
 Because LendingPoint is willing to work with people with a range of credit scores, it charges higher interest rates than you may see with some other lenders.
 So it’s a good idea to shop around to see if you can qualify for a lower rate with another lender before signing a loan agreement.